ErikMcClure/sweetiebot/README.md

 # Sweetie Bot
 Sweetie Bot is an administration bot for the /r/mylittlepony Discord chat.
 Her primary function is anti-spam, by detecting potential spammers, silencing them, and deleting their messages.
 This helps immunize the chat against bot raids.
 She also keeps a log of the chat and it's users, and provides a command to find the last message that pinged a given user.

+### To add Sweetie Bot to your server, use [this link](https://discordapp.com/oauth2/authorize?client_id=171790139712864257&scope=bot&permissions=535948358).

 **If you use Sweetie Bot, consider [contributing to it's Patreon](https://www.patreon.com/erikmcclure) to help pay for hosting and maintenence costs.**

 ## Compiling
+**You only need to follow these steps if you are hosting the bot yourself.** If you would simply like to add the public instance of the bot to your server, use the link above.
 Sweetie Bot uses Go and MariaDB for a database backend.
 Install at least [Go 1.5](https://golang.org/dl/) (required for some language constructs) on your computer and [MariaDB 10.1](https://downloads.mariadb.org/) (required for utf8mb4 support).
 After cloning the project, `sweetiebot.sql` is included in the main folder directory.
 Run it from HiediSQL or your command line and it will create the necessary sweetiebot database.

 Three files are necessary for sweetiebot to run that are never uploaded to the git repo: